How to cook a turkey...properly

 Advantage 2: All Skin on Top = Juicier Meat and Crisper Skin

 A spatchcocked turkey, on the other hand, resembles a cuboid, in which the top surface is skin and the volume is meat.
 This leads to three end results.
-First, all of the skin is exposed to the full heat of the oven at the same time.
+Firstly, all of the skin is exposed to the full heat of the oven at the same time.
 There is no skin hiding underneath - no underbelly to worry about.
 Secondly, there is ample room for rendering fat to drip out from under the skin and into the pan below.
 This makes for skin that ends up thinner and crisper in the end.

 Finally, all of that dripping fat bastes the meat as it cooks, helping it to cook more evenly, and creating a temperature buffer, protecting the meat from drying out.